sketchbuch/vsc-workspace-sidebar/README.md

 **(vsc-workspace-sidebar)**

 Adds a sidebar to VSCode that lists Workspaces and lets you open them in the current window or a new window.
+The results are cached for 12 Hours but there is a refresh button that you can click to refind workspaces at any time.
+Workspaces can also be sorted ascending or descending and the currently loaded workspace is highlighted with a check mark.

 ![alt text](https://raw.githubusercontent.com/sketchbuch/vsc-workspace-sidebar/master/docs/images/preview.gif 'Workspace Sidebar Preview')